scaleway/docs-content/README.md

 Do not forget to run `yarn` after cloning!

+Note that cloning this repository (`content`) allows you to view and suggest modifications to Scaleway documentation content via mdx files.
+It does not allow you to generate a local preview of the documentation site.
+If you are an internal Scaleway collaborator and need the preview functionality, contact a member of the documentation team.

 ### MDX blocks

 Blocks are useful for adding rich content to your contributions.